huggingface/blog/deploy-deepfloydif-using-bentoml.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Hugging Face provides a centralized Model Hub that allows you to upload, share, and deploy your models with ease.
+Hugging Face provides a Hub platform that allows you to upload, share, and deploy your models with ease.
 It saves developers the time and computational resources required to train models from scratch.
 However, deploying models in a real-world production environment or in a cloud-native way can still present challenges.

 This is where BentoML comes into the picture.
 BentoML is an open-source platform for machine learning model serving and deployment.
 It is a unified framework for building, shipping, and scaling production-ready AI applications incorporating traditional ML models, pre-trained AI models, Generative models, and Large Language Models.
 Here is how you use the BentoML framework from a high-level perspective: